 It’s been a while since the most influential tech event in the world, but this year’s CES has come back with a bang.
 The Consumer Technology Association, the organization behind CES, certainly prepared a show.
 The 2023 show in Las Vegas had an enormous number of attendees, up more than double compared to 2022.

 When it comes to developments in the tech industry, we are in the middle of an evolving landscape.

-Each year, CES brings together the latest and greatest tech innovation, showcasing the newest products and services from technology brands worldwide.
+Each year, CES brings together the latest and greatest tech innovation, showcasing the newest products and services from it services companies worldwide.
 And this year’s show did not disappoint.
 With sustainability at the center stage, let’s discuss some of the trending topics recognized at CES 2023, painting a picture of what’s coming in the tech industry in the following months (and years).

 Sustainability is a Tech Priority